Basion-dens interval (BDI)

 The basion-dens interval (BDI) is the distance between the basion and the tip of the dens, used in the diagnosis of atlanto-occipital dissociation injuries.

-Normal values for adults are less than 12 mm on an XRay and less than 8.5 mm on CT .
+Normal values for adults are less than 12 mm on an XRay (a less precise imaging modality) and less than 8.5 mm on CT .
 In children, greater than 10 mm may suggest atlanto-occipital injury.
-Reference.

 What treatment options are available for abnormal BDI?